-Shopping sure is different these days but doing it locally is more important than ever, and King and Parliament has the stuff our homes dream of.
-Connect with these retailers virtually to get your interior revamp underway as soon as the lockdown lifts
+Shopping sure is different these days but doing it locally is more important than ever, and King East furniture stores have the stuff our homes dream of.

 I remember strolling around King and Parliament; window shopping, chatting with retailers face-to-face.
 Soon enough you and I will be back, our shopping bags waving in the air.
 Until then, don’t give up on your plans to revamp your interior.
 Get the ball rolling by connecting with King and Parliament showrooms online or by phone.
 Shopping local has never been more important, and retailers can help you like never before, through virtual consultations, interior planning and demonstrations.

 And the goods concentrated at King and Parliament are some of the best in city.
 This Design District is where luxurious imports meet and mingle with Canadian-made essentials.
 Peruse this neighbourhood’s top furniture showrooms from home and be ready to arrange curbside pickup (or delivery) as soon as the lockdown lifts.
-Here are 10 of the area’s top shops for furniture:
+Here are 10 of King East’s top stores for furniture: